 There is a small length of the cleat towards the top that is smooth.
 This smooth section allows the wood to expand and contract without any fear of cracking the tongue of a board.

 Cleats can be used for almost all types of wood as well.
 Some contractors say that cleats shouldn’t be used for thin strips of pre-finished or engineered wood, however.
 As mentioned above, thinner gauge cleats are being sold for just that purpose.
-Click here to score some great deals on cleats.
+Browse our selection of CLEATS

 What’s the answer to the age-old “staples vs. cleats” debate?